-What makes a good student?
-Ten traits, habits and supporting factors that successful learners usually share.
-Most are not innate, which means they can be taught.
+Inside: What makes a good student?
+Here are 10 traits, habits and environmental factors that successful learners usually share.
+The good news is, most of these can be taught.

-Why do some very bright children fail to be successful students?
-Obviously, a good brain on its own is not enough.
 Being a good student doesn’t just mean achieving high scores on tests, it means having a love of learning, a passion for knowledge and a hunger to develop and grow academically.
+So what are the traits, habits and environmental factors that shape a good student?
 The following is not an exhaustive list, however, it is a very good start.

 10 characteristics of a good student